rlondner/mongodb-3.6-hols/json-schemas/HOL-PART1.md

 1. Install MongoDB 3.6 as specified in [Pre-requisites section](./../README.md)
 1. In the Terminal/Command Prompt window running `mongo`, enter the following command:

-        db.testCol.drop()
+        use demo
+        db.adminCommand( {setFeatureCompatibilityVersion: "3.6"}) //necessary only if you use a pre-3.6 version of the Mongo Shell db.testCol.drop()
         db.createCollection( "testCol",
         {